getnoma/typescript/README.md

 export default main;
 ```

+## Plugin Creation
+___
+When creating a plugins' Typescript defition (.d.ts) file, please add the @types module to the dependencies, instead of devDependencies.
+This ensures the types are installed without the need to install them locally when using the noma plugins and services.

 ## Notes
 ___
 The `'noma-tsc'` command should be executed every time a config file has been changed, every time a plugin has been updated, or when a new plugin is installed.